MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 If your product requires financial account information, you must submit that product from a company account type.

+Products from individual accounts cannot require financial information for primary functionality.

-Financial information includes, but is not limited to, entering bank or credit card account information, account pins or passwords, tax ID information, private or secret keys, or initiating transactions.
+Financial information includes, but is not limited to, entering bank or credit card account information, account pins or passwords, tax ID information, initiating cryptocurrency transactions, access to cryptocurrency exchanges, API secret keys, private keys, or recovery phrases.

 **10.8.4**